Homemade Vanilla Extract Recipe with free labels

 - 1– quart size mason jar or other decorative jar

 - Measure Vodka into jars.
 You’ll need 4 cups of Vodka per quart jar.

 - Add 5 split Vanilla Beans per cup of Vodka.
 (20 Split Vanilla Beans per quart jar makes the best vanilla extract.
 You could use less but the vanilla will be weaker.)

 - Steep or cure for at least 6 weeks before using.

 - For gift giving you can add 1 vanilla bean to each 4 oz Boston Round Bottle

-Don’t waste the beans after curing.
-Rinse off well and add to a jar of sugar to make homemade vanilla sugar.
+- Or rinse off the vanilla beans well and add to a jar of sugar to make homemade vanilla sugar.

 - Category: Homemade

 - Method: Steeping

 - Cuisine: American